 2.5% X 20 years X $8,500 = $4,250

-With the current Legacy plan, there is no equivalent of a civilian 401(k) matching retirement plan as part of this benefit.
+With the current Legacy military retirement plan, there is no equivalent of a civilian 401(k) matching plan as part of this benefit.
 Military members can invest funds into the Thrift Savings Plan (TSP) but there is no matching element under the legacy system.
 A key part of the legacy system is the requirement to serve a full 20 years to receive any type of pension benefit.

 Still Existing: Thrift Savings Plan